Abu-thahir/100-days-of-code/Day 6/readme.md

 a[] = {0, 5, 1, 2, 4, 3}
 Output: 0 3 5 1 4 2
-Explanation: After reshuffling, the modified position of all the students would be
+Explanation: After reshuffling, the modified position of all the elements would be
 {0, 3, 5, 1, 4, 2}
 ```